gpitt71/gpitt71.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Actuarial Science at the Sapienza, University of Rome.
 Currently, I am visiting the University of Copenhagen.

-I work on predictive models for non-life insurance under the supervision of professor Gian Paolo Clemente and professor Munir Hiabu.
+I work under the supervision of professor Gian Paolo Clemente and professor Munir Hiabu.

+My research intrests are:

+* Predictive models for non-life insurance with applications to claims reserving.
+* (Re)insurance pricing.
+* Algorithms applied to probability.

 Education